Short Story: 'Left-Eared' by Trần Thị NgH | Saigoneer

 They treated me with kindness, I had to admit.
 In this community, he was obviously in his element, like a fish joyously flailing in the proper water.
 The fact that I had given in and accepted to go to the Central region was a victory for them, which was why they were so warm and kind.

 But was I deducing certain things going on?
-Some days later I caught sight of my mother-in-law’s figure outside my room window, her eyes peeking in through the horizontal iron bars.
+Some days later I caught sight of my mother-in-law’s figure outside our room window, her eyes peeking in through the horizontal iron bars.
 Should I have closed the curtains?
-Every time he remained in their room rather long, she would call out: “Khâu!
+Every time he remained in our room rather long, she would call out: “Khâu!
 Oh Khâu!”

 His name was Khôi but became Khâu if pronounced the local way.